gilarb8/tebakkartu/README.md

  please use these source files according to your needs.

-## Licence

-This project is licensed under [Mozilla Public License 2.0]

 ===========================================================

 Ini adalah source files web app permainan sederhana Tebak Kartu.